How to Brine Chicken: Step-by-Step Guide for Juicy Results

 Simple brine ingredients in bowl

-Mix everything in a large container until the salt and sugar dissolve.
-Let cool completely before adding your chicken.
-Submerge and refrigerate for at least 4 hours or overnight.
+Mix all ingredients in a large container until salt and sugar dissolve.
+Let cool completely before adding chicken.
+Submerge and refrigerate for 4 hours or overnight.

 Spice Up Your Brine: Flavorful Additions